jes/ricochet-group/README.md

  - accept config from either yaml file or command line (think viper has this built-in)
  - how should persistent state be tracked (peer list, etc.)?
    - would be handy to be in config file, but it's a bit dirty to be programmatically rewriting the config file
+ - easy first-run experience & documentation about how to set it up
+ - systemd unit

 admin commands still to implement: